DEVITY-IOT/devity-iot.github.io/website/docs/IoT Use Cases/Azure IoT Central - Jobs/prerequisites.md

 ## Prerequisites

-- You have received the DEVITY Eval Kit including the DEVITY Gateway
+- You have received the DEVITY Eval Kit including the DEVITY Gateway hardware.
-- You have received the console access to the Devity-Hub, our IoT Central Instance on Azure
+- You have received the console access to the Devity-Hub, our IoT Central instance on Azure

 ## What is the Azure IoT Central